dimvar/writing/cpp-notes.md

 class.
 You can think of it as macro expansion.
 As a corollary, generics aren't erased at runtime; a `Foo<Bar>` is still a `Foo<Bar>`, not a raw Foo.

+When you see `template <>` followed by a method definition X, it means that X is the fully instantiated version of a generic method X declared earlier.
+The compiler knows to use that specialization when X is called with the appropriate types.
+Similarly for classes.

 ### Maps and other containers

 Array declaration syntax is different from Java.